 Both the base64 representation of a private key and the private key mnemonic are considered private keys.
 It is important to disambiguate in contexts where the representation is important.

 Wallets, in the context of Algorand developer tools, refer to wallets generated and managed by the Key Management Daemon (kmd) process.
 A wallet stores a collection of keys. kmd stores collections of wallets and allows users to perform operations using the keys stored within these wallets.
-Wallets are associated with a master key, represented as a 25-word mnemonic, from which all accounts in that wallet are derived.
+Every wallet is associated with a master key, represented as a 25-word mnemonic, from which all accounts in that wallet are derived.
 This allows the owner of the wallet to only need to remember a single passphrase for all of their accounts.
 Wallets are stored encrypted on disk.

 Accounts are entities on the Algorand blockchain associated with specific onchain data, like a balance.
 An Algorand Address is the identifier for an Algorand account.